boxt/boxt_ruby_style_guide/README.md

 rake lint:rubocop -A # hard autocorrect failures
 ```

-If there are no changed files the command will run against all files.
+If there are no changed files that need linting the command will run against all files.

 ## Editor Plugins